 The bottom line

 Speech analytics used to be an enterprise luxury.
-Now there are options at every price point, from $75/user/month CCaaS platforms to $349/month AI phone agents that include analytics out of the box.
+Now there are options at every price point, from $75/user/month CCaaS platforms to done-for-you AI phone agents that answer the calls and include the analytics.

 The most important question isn't which tool has the most features.
-It's whether your team will actually use the insights.
+It's whether your team will actually use the insights, and whether you even need a human answering the calls those insights describe.
 A simpler tool that drives action beats a comprehensive platform that generates dashboards nobody looks at.